 Yakovenko theorized that timestamping transactions would exponentially increase the scalability of a cryptocurrency blockchain without sacrificing its security or decentralization.
 He knew it was possible to build since Google and Intel had both implemented similar technologies in their own databases, albeit in a centralized manner.
 Solana’s revolutionary whitepaper was quietly published in November 2017.

 Solana is a high-performance cryptocurrency blockchain which supports smart contracts and decentralized applications.
 It uses a proof of stake consensus mechanism with a low barrier to entry along with timestamped transactions to maximize efficiency.

-This allows Solana to process 50-65 000 transactions per second with a theoretical limit of over 700 00 transactions per second (compared to Bitcoin’s 7 TPS and Ethereum’s 15 TPS).
-In contrast to other similar projects such as Polkadot and Ethereum 2.0 (once it is released), Solana is a single blockchain (layer 1) and does not delegate operations to other attached chains (layer 2).
+This allows Solana to process up to 65000 transactions per second (TPS).
+Compared to Bitcoin’s 7 TPS and Ethereum’s 30 TPS.
+Solana is super fast and only getting faster with innovations such as Firedancer (more on that later).
+In contrast to other similar projects such as Polkadot and Ethereum, Solana is a single blockchain (layer 1) and does not delegate operations to other attached chains (layer 2).

 The team at Solana has designed their blockchain with a long-term vision in mind.
 This comes from founder Anatoly Yakovenko’s own experience watching telecommunications technologies almost double in capability every year during his time at Qualcomm.

 Solana is developed by a company of the same name which is based in San Diego, California.
 The Solana team consists of former Qualcomm, Google, Apple, Microsoft, and Dropbox employees.
 In addition to being based on similar database technologies used by Google and Microsoft, Solana’s architecture is also inspired by Filecoin, a decentralized data storage cryptocurrency project.

 If you want to dive deeper into the Solana ecosystem and what projects are being built, check out our Top Solana DAps article.